ga-wdi-boston/ruby-object-model/README.md

     this repository.
 1. Install dependencies with `bundle install`.

-## JavaScript Inheriterance
+## JavaScript Inheritance

-You already know how Javascript object inheritence works just in case you don't remeber here is an example.
-Remember that whole prototype thing?
+Remember how JavaScript method lookup works?
+We use prototypes.
+Here's an
+example:

 ```javascript
 User.prototype.totalDistance = function() {